 child grief blog banner

-Talking to children about illness and end-of-life
+Talking to children about illness, dying, and bereavement

 Often our team will help a parent, and their partner or family, decide how best to explain their diagnosis to a child; the community social worker and community nurses will also offer support.
 As school is pivotal in a child’s life, we also encourage good dialogue between the parent, the child and the school.